Mario Frangoulis: 2009–2011

 Frangoulis had various appearances in great Athenian and other Greek venues in those two years.
 He was invited by the Special Olympics Committee to take a major part on the opening ceremony of the event in June 2011.
 Since he loves and adores children, Frangoulis gave a compassionate, loving and warmhearted performance, presenting a song from his new third international album Beautiful Things, which was first released in a place that occupies a very special spot in Frangoulis' heart: the country of Greece.
 The album was released in November 2011.
 It was released in the United States and the rest of the world in winter of 2012.

 2012

-Mario Frangoulis had a very successful appearance with the Boston Pops Orchestra and Hayley Westenra at Symphony Hall in Boston the month of June.
+Frangoulis had a successful appearance with the Boston Pops Orchestra and Hayley Westenra at Symphony Hall in Boston the month of June.
 He continued his summer with a multi-city tour in his native Greece where he concluded it with his first official concert of Beautiful Things album, in a majestic night under the August blue moon, at the Herodes Atticus Theater in Athens, Greece.